 Figure 3.
-Question 7 from exhibit 29-1 on the Continuum of Care Program ortive Housing), does a review of program participant files confirm here is acceptable evidence of the qualifying individual's disability?
-Yes No N/A The re equirements for documenting disability are: a. written verification of the disability from a professional licensed by the state to diagnose and treat the disability and his or her certification that the disability is expected to be long continuing or of indefinite duration and substantially impedes the individual's ability to live independently; b . written verification from the Social Security Administration; C. the receipt of a disability check (e.g., Social Security Disability Insurance check or Veteran Disability Compensation); đ. intake staff-recorded observation of disability that, no later than 45 days of the application for assistance, is confirmed and accompanied by evidence in paragraph (c)(1), (2), (3), or (4) of this section; or e. other documentation approved by HUD.
-FR 578.37(a)(i); 24 CFR 578.103(a)] ibe Basis for Conclusion:
+Question 7 from exhibit 29-1 on the Continuum of Care Program ortive Housing), does a review of program participant files confirm Yes No N/ that there is acceptable evidence of the qualifying individual's disability? equirements for documenting disability are: a. written verification of the disability from a professional licensed by the state to diagnose and treat the disability and his or her certification that the disability is expected to be long continuing or of indefinite duration and substantially impedes the individual's ability to live independently; b. written verification from the Social Security Administration; c. the receipt of a disability check (e.g., Social Security Disability Insurance check or Veteran Disability Compensation); đ. intake staff-recorded observation of disability that, no later than 45 days of the application for assistance, is confirmed and accompanied by evidence in paragraph (c)(1), (2), (3), or (4) of this section; or e other documentation approved by HUD.
+FR 578.37(a)(i); 24 CFR 578.103(a)] ibe Basis for Conclusion: Desci ibe Basis for Conclusion.